Trachoma: Epidemiology

 Disability-adjusted life year for trachoma per 100,000 inhabitants in 2021:

-As of 2011, about 21 million people are actively affected by trachoma, with around 2.2 million people being permanently blind or have severe visual impairment from trachoma.
+As of 2011, about 21 million people were actively affected by trachoma, with around 2.2 million people being permanently blind or having severe visual impairment from trachoma.
 An additional 7.3 million people are reported to have trichiasis.
-As of April 2024, 103 million individuals live in trachoma endemic areas and are at risk of trachoma-related blindness, and the disease is a public health problem in 38 countries.
+As of April 2024, 103 million individuals live in trachoma endemic areas and are at risk of trachoma-related blindness, and the disease is a public health problem in 37 countries.
 Of these, Africa is considered the worst affected area, with over 85% of all known active cases of trachoma.
 Within the continent, South Sudan and Ethiopia have the highest prevalence.
 In many of these communities, women are up to four times more likely than men to be blinded by the disease, likely due to their roles as caregivers in the family.
-Australia is the only developed country that has trachoma.
-In 2008, trachoma was found in half of Australia's very remote communities.

 Elimination

 In 1996, the WHO launched its Alliance for the Global Elimination of Trachoma by 2020, and in 2006, the WHO officially set 2020 as the target to eliminate trachoma as a public health problem.
 The International Coalition for Trachoma Control has produced maps and a strategic plan called 2020 INSight that lays out actions and milestones to achieve global elimination of blinding trachoma by 2020.
 The program recommends the SAFE protocol for blindness prevention: Surgery for trichiasis, Antibiotics to clear infection, Facial cleanliness, and Environmental improvement to reduce transmission.
 This includes sanitation infrastructure to reduce the open presence of human feces that can breed flies.

-As of 11 July 2025, 24 countries have eliminated trachoma as a public health problem.
-The latest countries validated to have eliminated trachoma in 2025 are Mauritania, Papua New Guinea, Burundi and Senegal.
+As of 29 April 2026, 30 countries have eliminated trachoma as a public health problem.
+The latest of which being Australia, previously the only remaining high-income country where trachoma remained endemic.
 Eradication of the bacterium that causes the disease is seen as impractical; the WHO definition of "eliminated as a public health problem" means less than 5% of children have any symptoms, and less than 0.1% of adults have vision loss.
 Having already donated more doses (about 700 million since 2002) of the drug than it has sold during the same period, the drug company Pfizer has agreed to donate azithromycin until 2025, if necessary, for the elimination of the disease.
-The campaign unexpectedly found the distribution of azithromycin to very poor children reduced their early death rate by up to 25%.
+The campaign unexpectedly found that the distribution of azithromycin to very poor children reduced their early death rate by up to 25%.

 Trachoma in Sub-Saharan Africa

-Introduction

-This region faces substantial burdens of endemic trachoma due to intersecting environmental, socioeconomic and public-health vulnerabilities.
+Sub-Saharan Africa faces substantial burdens of endemic trachoma due to intersecting environmental, socioeconomic, and public-health vulnerabilities.